basbassi-houssam/no_spotify_ads_linux/README.md

-# 🎵 Mute Spotify Ads Automatically (Shell Script)
+# 🎵 Mute Spotify Ads Automatically – Shell Script for Linux

-Tired of annoying Spotify ads breaking your vibe?
-This shell script automatically **mutes Spotify during ads** and restores the volume when your music comes back.
+Tired of annoying Spotify ads interrupting your music?
+This lightweight shell script automatically **mutes Spotify during ads** and **restores the volume once the ad ends**.

-> ✅ Works with the **Spotify desktop app** only (not the web player).
+> ✅ Works with the **Spotify Desktop App only** (not the web player).
+> ⚡ Supports most Linux distributions.

 ---

 ## 📦 Dependencies

-Before running the script, make sure you have the following tools installed:
+Before running the script, make sure the following tools are installed:

-### 🐧 Ubuntu / Debian (Full Setup)
+### 🐧 Ubuntu / Debian

 ```bash
 sudo apt update